Introduction

 The System partition contains the files needed to boot the operating system, and should not be confused with the Windows partition.

-If there is not enough disk space on the system partition, the upgrade cannot complete.
+If there is not enough disk space on the system partition, the upgrade cannot be completed.

 The default size of the system partition has changed over time.